fabianehlert/FELocalizer/README.md

 Still a WIP

 ## Future
-* Desktop application
+* Desktop/Web application
   * managing all localized strings
   * automatic generation of the required JSON file
-  * xliff export and import
+  * xliff export and import (?)
 * Differentiate between Numerus and Genus (already finished preparation)
+* generate a Swift file that contains variables holding the localized strings

 ## Setup
 1. Copy the `FELocalizer.swift` file into your project